abesto/yq/README.md

 They're all started by `nosetests`

 ## Roadmap

+Here are some steps that'd need to be taken to bring the feature set of this `yq` closer to that of `jq`.

  - Work the same way as `jq` for the "Types and Values" section
  - Operators, functions
  - Check if operators can be refactored